Spin distribution of fission fragments involving bending and wriggling modes: DISCUSSION

 \section{DISCUSSION}

-Unfortunately, the spin distributions of heavy SFF presented in~\cref{fig:f2} are available only for the $\rm ^{238}U(n, f)$ reaction, and we could not find other similar data.
-However, the authors of the referenced work~\cite{wilson2021} were able to measure the average spin values for PFF in both low-energy induced fission of ² $\rm ^{238}U$ and $\rm ^{232}Th$, as well as spontaneous fission of $\rm ^{252}Cf$.
+The spin distributions of heavy SFF in~\cref{fig:f4} are available only for the $\rm ^{238}U(n, f)$ reaction; we are not aware of comparable data for the other systems.
+However, the authors of the referenced work~\cite{wilson2021} were able to measure the average spin values for PFF in both low-energy induced fission of $\rm ^{238}U$ and $\rm ^{232}Th$, as well as spontaneous fission of $\rm ^{252}Cf$.

 It is easily demonstrated that the analytical form of the quantity $\bar{J}_i$ for any PFF can be constructed by multiplying the spin distribution determined by~\eqref{eq:11} by the spin and integrating within the range $[0, \infty)$, resulting in